zoxpx/pxdocs/content/reference/release-notes/portworx.md

 * PWX-4691 - Do not allow snapshots on down nodes or if the node is in maintenance mode
 * PWX-4397 - Set the correct zone information for all replica-sets
 * PWX-4375 - Add `pxctl upgrade` support for OCI containers
-* PWX-4733 - Remove Swarm Node ID check dependencies for PX bring up
+* PWX-4733 - Remove Swarm Node ID check dependencies for Portworx bring up
 * PWX-4484 - Limit replication factor increases to a limit of three at a time within a cluster and one per node
 * PWX-4090 - Reserve space in each pool to handle rebalance operations
-* PWX-4544 - Handle ./aquasec file during OCI-Install so PX can be installed in environments with aquasec
+* PWX-4544 - Handle ./aquasec file during OCI-Install so Portworx can be installed in environments with aquasec
 * PWX-4497 - Enable minio to mount shared volumes
 * PWX-4551 - Improve `pxctl volume inspect` to show pools on which volumes are allocated, replica nodes and replication add
 * PWX-4884 - Prevent replication factor increases if all the nodes in the cluster are not running 1.3.0